mhaugrud/msumcspy/_sources/Functions/Exercises.rst

 .. question:: functions_ex_4

-   Write a non-fruitful function ``drawEquitriangle(someturtle, somesize)`` which calls ``drawPoly`` from the previous question to have its turtle draw a equilateral triangle.
+   Write a non-fruitful function ``drawEquitriangle(someturtle, somesize)`` which calls ``drawPoly`` from the previous question to have its turtle draw an equilateral triangle.

    .. activecode:: ex_5_4
       :nocodelens: